 11. Junk Podcast

-This talkshow has been around for years now and is probably the most popular podcast in Japan.
+This talkshow network has been around for years now and is one of the more popular podcast / radio networks in Japan.
 I still remember the first time when I hit the play button and said to myself “Damn, I don’t understand anything!
 Is this even Japanese?!”
 As you might expect from talk radio, the speech is rapid and colloquial.
 The hosts constantly jump around topics (often from previous shows) and use a lot of irony.

-4. The Takeda Kunihito Podcast
+12. The Takeda Kunihito Podcast

 Takeda Kunihito is a prominent Japanese academic who has courted controversy in Japan due to his views on global warming and other scientific issues.
 In this podcast, he talks about not only scientific issues, but politics, economics, international relations, philosophy and history among others.
 Kunihito San is a very eloquent speaker of Japanese.
 His style is clear and precise.
 The show tackles a wide range of subjects in monologue style, making this among the more enjoyable Japanese podcasts to listen to.